 Global Market Projections

-The global PropTech market is on a trajectory of exponential growth.
-Valued at $40.58 billion in 2024, it is projected to reach $179.03 billion by 2034.
-This growth is fueled by advancements in AI-driven solutions, increased adoption of GenAI-enabled devices, and the expansion of the global real estate market, which is expected to grow at a 5% CAGR from 2024 to 2032.
+This growth is fueled by advancements in AI-driven solutions, increased adoption of GenAI-enabled devices, and the expansion of the global real estate market, which is expected to grow at a 5% Compound Annual Growth Rate (CAGR) from 2024 to 2032.

 The United States remains the dominant player in PropTech funding, capturing 69% of total investments in 2024.
 This concentration of capital highlights the importance of targeting U.S.-based investors for startups seeking funding.